 What the literature study indicates is linked to the claim in Tinker (1991) about epistemic positions.
-Rather than being ontologically representational faithful, the standards in essence become epistemologically representational faithful.
+Rather than being ontologically representational faithful, ful, the standards in essence become epistemologically representational faithful.
 Rather than being faithful to the world, representational faithfulness is more about being faithful to the standards themselves, which means representational faithfulness becomes a procedural faithfulness more than an ontological faithfulness.
 This point is reflected in the ambitions of the standards.
 One ambition is to represent faithfully the underlying economic reality, but another thing is comparability.
-Comparability is not as much about being ontologically "representational faithful" than being "epistemologically, or procedurally, "representational faithful".
+Comparability is not as much about being ontologically "representational faithful".
 We must be faithful to the standards, else wise comparability is compromised.